uwePhillPhelps/IAP-2024/Tutorials/Part 2/14 - Files and String Manipulation.md

 ## Exercise 1: Reading from a file

-Please download <a href="https://github.com/Sjhunt93/IAP-2018-2019/blob/master/Code%20Exercises/Tutorial%2014/exercise1.txt">exercise1.txt</a> and place the file in the following location:
+Please download the supplied [Tutorial 14 Exercise 1 text file](../../Code%20Exercises/Tutorial%2014/exercise1.txt) and place the file in the following location:

 ```cpp
 “Your iap project folder”/iapProj/Builds/MacOSX/build/Debug/
 ```

-*Please note you will need to run your project first to create the folder as the folder is created as part of xcode's compilation process.*
+*If you have recently downloaded a fresh iapProj the above folder will not exist.
+The folder is created as part of xcode's compilation process, so you may need to first run a build, then copy the file*

 To complete this exercise, re-arrange the following blocks of code.
 The program should open a file and read each line.
 The code is supplied in blocks to make this exercise easier.